17 Sui2 隨

-Commentary on the image: (The subject is) fastened to a mature man (i.e. follows masculine line 4), (as the) aspiration is to desert that which is ranked below.
+Commentary on the image: Line 3 is fastened to a mature man (i.e. masculine line 4), as the aspiration is to desert that which is ranked below.

-After lines 3 and 4 exchange positions, the inner lower trigram becomes Kan, which signifies aspiration.
-The aspiration of line 3 is to desert the one below (line 2) and move upward to follow the one above (line 4).
+After lines 3 and 4 exchange positions, the inner lower trigram becomes Kan which signifies aspiration.
+The aspiration of line 3 is to desert the one below (i.e. line 2) and move upward to follow the one above (line 4).

 Enlightenment through six three: to look for a long-term plan and seek upward develop-ment.
 Following the one above and deserting the one below signifies that one's aspiration is to develop upwardly.
 It is a right direction.
 To remain steadfast in what one has been doing is advantageous.
-When this line is activated, the hexagram appears in the form of Ge (49), reform or revolution.
-Here it is advised to make a plan and acts accordingly.
+When this line is activated, the hexagram appears in the form of Ge (49), reform or revolution, wherein line 3 is advised not to be impulsive but make a deliberate plan and acts step-by-step.

 The 4th line

-Text: Sui (to follow) has attainments; to persist (in following) is ominous.
-(The subject ought to exhibit) sincerity and trust (and remain) within the norm (of a courtier, or along the course of the timeline) to make (this) clear; how could this be calamitous (or a fault)?
+Sui (to follow) has acquirements; to persist in this is ominous.
+The subject ought to exhibit sincerity and trust and remain within the norm (of a courtier, or along the course of the timeline) so as to make itself clear.
+How could this be calamitous (or a fault)?

 Line 4 is at the courtier’s position yet not in a position to follow line 5, the king whose position is full of merit and with whom the courtier can attain what he deserves.
 On the other hand, it is friendly next to line 3, the duke, and occupies line 3.
 This signifies that it follows line 3 and obtains merit from it, as the duke functions and achieves like the king.
 Though line 4 still attain merit by following line 3, it is not from the king; thus it is ominous to persist.